syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 ![Auto_Range_Calculation](images/axis-customization/auto_range_calculation.gif)

+## Axis label trim

+Axis label is controlled by [`labelsExtent`] and [`maximumlabelWidth`] in chart axis.
+If the width of axis labels is greater than the provided width then the axis labels gets trimmed with the size within the provided width and ellipse(...) at their suffix.

+* [`maximumlabelWidth`]() - If the provided width is lesser than the axis label width label gets trimmed to the width  lesser than the axis label width.
+Defaults to `null`.
+* [`labelsExtent`]() - If the provided width is greater than the axis label width the chart gets rendered considering the width.
+Also If provided width is lesser than the axis label width , label gets trimmed to provided width.
+Trimmed axis labels also provide support for tooltip.
+Defaults to `null`.

+{% highlight dart %}

+    @override
+    Widget build(BuildContext context) {
+      return Container(
+          child: SfCartesianChart(
+             primaryYAxis: NumericAxis(anchorRangeToVisiblePoints: false),
+          )
+      );
+    }

+{% endhighlight %}

 ## See Also

 * [Rendering a particular part of a data using visible minimum and visible maximum in the Cartesian chart](https://www.syncfusion.com/kb/11308/how-to-render-particular-part-of-a-data-in-cartesian-charts-sfcartesianchart).